I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 The Immigration Department is established in the Ministry of Foreign Affairs, Homeland Security, Immigration and Labour.
 This department is under the general policy control of the Minister responsible for national security and consists of a chief immigration officer, a deputy chief immigration officer and a number of other senior and junior immigration officers.
 The power to appoint, remove or exercise disciplinary control over the immigration officers vests in the Governor General, acting in accordance with recommendations of the Public Service Commission.

-No person is allowed to enter St Kitts and Nevis by air or sea except at a port of entry, or to enter without the consent of an immigration officer.
+Foreign nationals are allowed to enter St Kitts and Nevis by air or sea only at a port of entry and with the consent of an immigration officer.
 Penalties are prescribed for such breaches.
 The immigration authorities may grant entry in the first instance for periods of up to six months.

 iii Exemptions and favoured industries